Care of lacerations enables prompt healing, minimizes risk of infection, and optimizes cosmetic results.

 Scars tend to be red and prominent for about 8 wk.
 As collagen remodeling occurs, the scar becomes thinner and loses its erythema.
 In some patients, however, the scar hypertrophies, becoming unsightly and raised.
 Keloids are exuberant scars that extend beyond the limits of the original wound (see Keloids).

-The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see see Factors That Interfere With Wound Healing); tissue ischemia predisposes to infection.
+The most common factors that interfere with wound healing involve tissue ischemia, infection, or both (see Table 1: Factors That Interfere With Wound Healing); tissue ischemia predisposes to infection.

 Lower extremities are usually at greatest risk of poor healing due to impaired circulation.
 The scalp and face are at lowest risk.
 Certain drugs and disorders can also interfere with wound healing.